afsanakashpia/jmeter_Collection/README.md

   - Set a 120-second ramp-up time for each thread to simulate gradual load.

  - Assertions: Add assertions to verify the success of each transaction.

+## How to Run:
+ - Add Listeners(e.g. View Result Tree, Summary Report, View Aggregate Report) to each threads.
+ - Run the the thread.

 ##  How to generate HTML Report:
 - Clone this Project